dkrasiev/dkrasiev/README.md

 - 👋 Hi, I’m @dkrasiev
-- 🌱 I’m currently learning Unity
+- 🌱 I’m currently learning Angular
+- 👀 I’m interested in learning
 - 📫 How to reach me: dmitrykrasiev@gmail.com

 <!--
-- 👀 I’m interested in learning
 - 💞️ I’m looking to collaborate on
 --->